 Spicy with cayenne and mustard, all tender melt-in-the-mouth with butter and cheese, and crunchy from the cornmeal, here is New Year’s Eve’s appetizer, cornmeal cheddar cheese coins.
-You can find me cozy at home, munching these addictive savory bites and sipping a glass of champagne.
+You’ll find me cozy at home, munching these addictive savory bites and sipping a glass of champagne.

 I raise a toast to cooks, bakers, servers and restaurant workers everywhere, but it won’t be me in the bakery helping prep hundreds of yummy desserts.
 This will be my first New Year’s Eve in a long time celebrating with Robbie.

-May you enjoy a dreamt-about evening of ringing in the new, a 2014 filled with joy, love and peace.
+Happy New Year.
+May you enjoy a dreamt-about evening of ringing in the new, and may 2014 be abundant in joy, love and peace.
+Be sure to get in the kitchen and cook something delicious!

 - 1 ¼ cups (6 ounces) all-purpose or whole wheat pastry flour